daveaneo/pheatherx/docs/frontend-implementation-plan/old/v1/FRONTEND_IMPLEMENTATION_PLAN_v1-critique.md

 }
 ```

 **Note:** This requires understanding the exact router contract being used.
-May need to deploy a custom router that handles the PheatherX hook properly.
+May need to deploy a custom router that handles the FheatherX hook properly.

 ---